SModelS/smodels/docs/manual/source/BasicInput.rst

 SModelS requires two types of input from the user:

  * the :ref:`particle content <newParticles>` of the BSM model (BSM states and their quantum numbers) and
- * :ref:`specific particle and model parameters <modelParameters>`, such as masses, branching ratios and cross-sections
+ * the :ref:`model parameters <modelParameters>`, such as masses, widths, branching ratios and cross-sections.

 Below we describe how this information should be provided.